ssc-spc-cloud-nuage/eslz-template/README.md

 ## Note

-This blueprint is a custom implementation of the blueprint_project found here: https://github.com/Azure/caf-terraform-landingzones
+This blueprint is a custom implementation of the "Azure Cloud Adoption Framework landing zones for Terraform" found at the following URL: https://github.com/Azure/caf-terraform-landingzones

-It follows the GC Naming Convention documentation found in: -enter link to document-
+This landinzone solution follows the GC Naming Convention documentation found in: -enter link to document-

 ## Prerequisites